PrivateAIM/documentation/src/guide/admin/analysis-execution.md

-# Train Execution
+# Analysis Execution

-Trains and other node tasks are executed via airflow DAGs.
+Analysis and other node tasks are executed via airflow DAGs.
 The DAGs can be triggered via the airflow web interface, which is available under port ```:8080``` on the node machine.
 The execution of the DAGs can also be monitored in the webinterface.